gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 ### Textures in Fragment Shaders

-Getting a value from a texture in a shader we create a `sampler2D` uniform and use the GLSL function `texture2D` to extract a value from it.
+Getting a value from a texture in a shader we create a `sampler2D` uniform and use the GLSL function `texture` to extract a value from it.

     precision mediump float;